parisdolfman/daily_movie_suggestions/README.md

 # DailyMovieSuggestions

-Daily Movie Suggestions is a CLI gem which provides three movie suggestions and their associated ratings.
+Daily Movie Suggestions is a CLI gem which provides three movie suggestions and their associated ratings upon request.

 ## Installation